Graduate Consulting Group (GCG)

 The GCG Representative and membership reach out to potential clients through advisors, the WWS Career Services Office, faculty, alumni, summer internship contacts, and existing personal networks.
 Potential clients submit their proposals to the GCG and are selected as a function of student interest and capacity to provide the requested services.
 Projects can be submitted and undertaken on a rolling basis.
 Most projects are completed in one semester, but may take longer if necessary.

 The focus of GCG projects may change from year-to-year depending on student and client interest and capacity.
-During the academic year 2011-2012, GCG teams will work on a number of projects including monitoring and evaluation, microfinance and entrepreneurship, best practices for public organizations, and charter school development.
+In the past, GCG teams have worked on monitoring and evaluation, microfinance and entrepreneurship, best practices for public organizations, and charter school development.